ADiko1997/face-recognition/README.md

 Identification: Run test.py file with arguments -M identification -a path_to_anchor

 # Note
+1. You need to download the weight of facenet_keras from google.

-To run the other files (verification.py and identification.py) is important to download the dataset and inser the splitting information files into the resources folder
+2. To run the other files (verification.py and identification.py) is important to download the dataset and inser the splitting information files into the resources folder